rgilks/writeo/docs/models/corpus.md

 }
 ```

-**Dev Mode Integration**: When dev mode is enabled, the corpus score appears alongside T-AES-ESSAY for comparison.
+**Dev Mode Integration**: When dev mode is enabled, the corpus score appears alongside AES-ESSAY for comparison.

 ---